still-standing/running-adventures/_posts/story/2019-01-03-title_explanation-post.markdown

 2. the **Still Standing**

 After a run, **Barely Standing** would be more appropriate but **Still Standing** is cool!
-And more importantly, **Still Standing** appears in the lyrics of one of mine post-running favourite songs:
+And more importantly, **Still Standing** appears in the lyrics of one of my post-running favourite songs:

  <br>